d3/d3-array/README.md

 <a name="ticks" href="#ticks">#</a> d3.<b>ticks</b>(<i>start</i>, <i>stop</i>, <i>count</i>) [<>](https://github.com/d3/d3-array/blob/master/src/ticks.js "Source")

 Returns an array of approximately *count* + 1 uniformly-spaced, nicely-rounded values between *start* and *stop* (inclusive).
 Each value is a power of ten multiplied by 1, 2 or 5.
-See also [tickStep](#tickStep) and [*linear*.ticks](https://github.com/d3/d3-scale#linear_ticks).
-Note that due to the limited precision of IEEE 754 floating point, the returned values may not be exact decimals; use [d3-format](https://github.com/d3/d3-format) to format numbers for human consumption.
+See also [d3.tickIncrement](#tickIncrement), [d3.tickStep](#tickStep) and [*linear*.ticks](https://github.com/d3/d3-scale/blob/master/README.md#linear_ticks).

 Ticks are inclusive in the sense that they may include the specified *start* and *stop* values if (and only if) they are exact, nicely-rounded values consistent with the inferred [step](#tickStep).
 More formally, each returned tick *t* satisfies *start* ≤ *t* and *t* ≤ *stop*.

+<a name="tickIncrement" href="#tickIncrement">#</a> d3.<b>tickIncrement</b>(<i>start</i>, <i>stop</i>, <i>count</i>) [<>](https://github.com/d3/d3-array/blob/master/src/ticks.js#L16 "Source")

+Like [d3.tickStep](#tickStep), except requires that *start* is always less than or equal to *step*, and if the tick step for the given *start*, *stop* and *count* would be less than one, returns the negative inverse tick step instead.
+This method is always guaranteed to return an integer, and is used by [d3.ticks](#ticks) to avoid guarantee that the returned tick values are represented as precisely as possible in IEEE 754 floating point.

 <a name="tickStep" href="#tickStep">#</a> d3.<b>tickStep</b>(<i>start</i>, <i>stop</i>, <i>count</i>) [<>](https://github.com/d3/d3-array/blob/master/src/ticks.js#L16 "Source")

-Returns the difference between adjacent tick values if the same arguments were passed to [ticks](#ticks): a nicely-rounded value that is a power of ten multiplied by 1, 2 or 5.
+Returns the difference between adjacent tick values if the same arguments were passed to [d3.ticks](#ticks): a nicely-rounded value that is a power of ten multiplied by 1, 2 or 5.
 Note that due to the limited precision of IEEE 754 floating point, the returned value may not be exact decimals; use [d3-format](https://github.com/d3/d3-format) to format numbers for human consumption.

 <a name="range" href="#range">#</a> d3.<b>range</b>([<i>start</i>, ]<i>stop</i>[, <i>step</i>]) [<>](https://github.com/d3/d3-array/blob/master/src/range.js "Source")

 Returns an array containing an arithmetic progression, similar to the Python built-in [range](http://docs.python.org/library/functions.html#range).
 This method is often used to iterate over a sequence of uniformly-spaced numeric values, such as the indexes of an array or the ticks of a linear scale.
-(See also [ticks](#ticks) for nicely-rounded values.)
+(See also [d3.ticks](#ticks) for nicely-rounded values.)

 If *step* is omitted, it defaults to 1.
 If *start* is omitted, it defaults to 0.
 The *stop* value is exclusive; it is not included in the result.
 If *step* is positive, the last element is the largest *start* + *i* \* *step* less than *stop*; if *step* is negative, the last element is the smallest *start* + *i* \* *step* greater than *stop*.
 If the returned array would contain an infinite number of values, an empty range is returned.